 Being on the academic job market can be traumatizing for a job candidate.
 With the current disparity between Ph.D. holders and available jobs, the casualization of academic labor, and the shrinking of public university budgets, what was once a field of possibility has become one of rabid competition.

 An ideal job candidate is supposed to have a track record of publishing in top academic journals, a broad range of teaching experience and a commitment to university service.
-And in a field with so many candidates, it is — as Karen Kelsky of The Professor Is In said in her self-titled 2015 book — a buyer’s market.
+And in a field with so many candidates, it is — as Karen Kelsky of The Professor Is In said in her — a buyer’s market.
 Any slight edge may mean the difference between getting a campus visit or never hearing back.
 The uncertainty of a highly competitive market makes anxiety, depression, stress and other mental and physical health problems commonplace for job candidates.

 Transgender people on the market have to negotiate a host of additional difficulties, even before getting a campus visit and interview.
 Obviously, I cannot speak for all transgender folks — I identify as transfeminine and a trans woman, am a person of color, and transitioned during graduate school.
 As a whole, transgender people are drastically underrepresented within academe — a fact that was apparent to me during the last meeting of the American Sociological Association.
 Although the theme of the conference was “Sexualities,” only a handful of transgender people were in attendance, mostly transmasculine and trans men.
 In fact, as far as I could tell, I was the only transfeminine person or trans woman in attendance.
 I had an overall positive experience, but in disciplines that don’t talk about gender explicitly, the lack of transgender representation may be an even starker problem.